Our Future Path! A plan for a better world!

 Primary

-When a primary is needed, the remaining qualified candidates would go through a short period of campaigning as described above.
-This would be a very short campaigning session that would be designed to give voters an opportunity to get enough of an initial impression of the candidates in order to pick their top choices.
+When a primary is needed, all the remaining qualified candidates would go through a short period of campaigning as described above.
+This would be a very short campaigning session that would be designed to give voters an opportunity to get enough of an initial impression of the candidates to pick their top choices.

 This would be an Open Primary using Ranked Choice Voting as described above.
-These primaries would not be limited to nor split by political party.
+These primaries would not be limited to nor split by political parties.
 All candidates for each office would run in the same primary.
 Each candidate would also run independent of any political party.
 All voters, irrespective of any political affiliation would be able to vote in the primary for any of the candidates.

 Voting